camellan/weather/README.md

 #### Snap package:

-Snap package will be available soon.
-You can see the build progress at [snapcraft.io](https://build.snapcraft.io/user/bitseater/weather)
+Snap package is available at [Meteo in Snap Store](https://snapcraft.io/meteo)

-**Updated**: Actually beta release on the air.
-If you want to test it:
+You can install it with:

-    snap install --beta meteo
+    sudo snap install meteo

-Remember, it's a beta version, test it at your own risk.

 ----